webrecorder/browsertrix-crawler/docs/docs/user-guide/behaviors.md

 - A path to a directory of behavior files.
 This can be mounted into the crawler as a volume.
 - A URL for a single behavior file to download.
 This should be a URL that the crawler has access to.
 - A URL for a git repository of the form `git+https://git.example.com/repo.git`, with optional query parameters `branch` (to specify a particular branch to use) and `path` (to specify a relative path to a directory within the git repository where the custom behaviors are located).
 This should be a git repo the crawler has access to without additional auth.

+### Additional Links From Behaviors

+Although behaviors can use `addLink` to add additional pages to the crawl queue, these pages are still subject to the crawl scope.
+This means that certain extra social media links may not be crawled.
+The `--alwaysAddBehaviorLinks` crawler flag can be used to instruct the crawler to always crawl these pages, even if they are outside the initial scope defined for the crawl.
+(In Browsertrix, this is controlled via the "Smart Scoping" setting in the user interface.)

 ### Examples